ljang0/videowebarena/README.md

 - video_agent (agent type name: video_prompt): this type of agent uses the entire video (or video frames) as part of context during each step when agent takes action.

-There are two ways a LLM can understand video:
+There are two ways an LLM agent can process videos in-context:
 - use video frames sampled from the video (e.g. gpt-4o)
 - use entire video as input (e.g. gemini-pro)

 More information can be found in our paper.

+Video Frame Agent Evaluation Example:

-Here is an example for video frame agent evaluation: video frame agent is agent that uses frames from the provided tutorial videos as input.
+The video frame agent uses frames from the provided tutorial videos as input.
 In our paper, we use gpt-4o as the video frame agent.
-You can use the following command to run the evaluation:
+You can use the following command to run this evaluation:
 ```bash
 python run.py \
   --instruction_path agent/prompts/jsons/p_som_cot_id_actree_3s_video_frame.json \ # this is the prompt file for video frame agent